thomastafernaberry/automate-the-boring-stuff-exercises/README.md

-This are my Automate the Boring Stuff with Python exercises
+This are my <em>Automate the Boring Stuff</em> with Python exercises